-While the demographic variables examined here did not show significant relationship with creativity another avenue might be to use instead of demographic variables individual psychological variables.
+While the demographic variables examined here did not show a significant relationship with creativity, another avenue might be to use individual psychological variables instead.
 For example, the Big Five can be one direction for inclusion in future integrative models.
-Zare and Flinchbaugh (2019) found in their meta-analysis that Openness to Experience, Extraversion, and Conscientiousness are good predictors of creativity.
-Yao and Li (2020) found that Openness to experience, conscientiousness, agreeableness, and extraversion were related to different stages of creativity.
-Another, a bit more provocative direction, can be to explore whether there is a link between dark personalities and creative behavior.
-Lebuda, Figura and Karwowski (2021) found for example in their meta-analysis positive significant relationship between narcissism and creativity.
-Positive significant relationship between narcissism and creativity was also found by Martinsen et al., 2019).
-Perhaps there is something in dark personalities that can stimulate specific dimensions of creativity.
+In their meta-analysis, Zare and Flinchbaugh (2019) found that Openness to Experience, Extraversion, and Conscientiousness are good predictors of creativity.
+Yao and Li (2020) found that openness to experience, conscientiousness, agreeableness, and extraversion were related to different stages of creativity.
+Another more provocative direction could be to explore whether there is a link between dark personalities and creative behavior.
+Lebuda, Figura and Karwowski (2021) found a significant positive relationship between narcissism and creativity in their meta-analysis.
+A significant positive relationship between narcissism and creativity was also found by Martinsen et al. (2019).
+Perhaps something in dark personalities can stimulate specific dimensions of creativity.

-There is a need for more studies that will measure creativity using different sources; for example, self-report versus supervisor report.
-Relying on self-reported surveys, a number of creativity studies have a possible common method bias.
-Because of the perceptual nature of the data, there is the possibility of a percept-percept bias.
-However, this type of bias does not threaten the relationship among the antecedents and employee creativity, when the supervisors assess the outcome variable.
-To solve the limitations, methodologically, research needs to be based on objective indicators and multiple sources (Joo et al., 2013).
-In addition, future studies, should model and test their hypotheses on different sides of creativity receiving.
-This could help conceptual demarcation, for example, revealing overlaps and differences in antecedents (Zhou et al., 2019).
+There is a need for more studies that will measure creativity using different sources– for example, self-report versus supervisor report.
+Because they rely on self-reported surveys, several creativity studies have a possible common method bias.
+There is the possibility of a percept-percept bias because of the perceptual nature of the data,.
+However, this bias does not threaten the relationship between the antecedents and employee creativity when the supervisors assess the outcome variable.
+Research must be based on objective indicators and multiple sources to solve the methodological limitations (Joo et al., 2013).
+In addition, future studies should model and test their hypotheses on different sides of creativity.
+These methodological improvements could help conceptual demarcation, for example, revealing overlaps and differences in antecedents (Zhou et al., 2019).

 5.5 Limitations

-However, this study is not without limitations.
+This study is not without limitations.
 First, most of the data were collected from the same source, leading to potential common method errors.
 Second, the data were collected from demographically similar participants.
-Therefore, the findings can be generalized only to the Israeli educational setting and need to be replicated in other settings, such as other occupations and cultures.
-However, it should be noted that examining two samples using the same design and collecting data on the dependent variable (creativity) from two sources (sample 1) undermines these limitations.
-In sum, the findings of this study support the utility of examining integrative models to better understand creativity.
-As such, they provide important directions and motivations for the continuation of research on creativity—an important and valuable behavior that contributes to the effectiveness of organizations.
+Therefore, the findings can be generalized only to the Israeli educational setting and need to be replicated in other settings, such as other professions and cultures.
+However, it should be noted that examining two samples using the same design and collecting data on the dependent variable (creativity) from two sources (Sample 1) mitigates these limitations.
+In sum, the findings of this study support the utility of examining integrative models to understand creativity better.
+As such, they provide important directions and motivations for the continuation of research on creativity– an important and valuable behavior that contributes to the effectiveness of organizations.

 References